Ten-Percent Legal Recruitment FAQ’s

 Which areas of law do you cover?

 Everything, anywhere in the world, if we get instructions from firms and candidates.
-Our main areas where we do most business are with medium sized firms either on the high street, or in niche commercial practices in the City of London or regions.
-Although we have links and dealings with larger city firms, we are not so busy in these areas.
+Our main areas where we do most business are with small-medium sized solicitors firms either on the high street, or in niche commercial practices in the City of London or regions.
+Although we have links and occasional dealings with larger city firms, we are not so busy in these areas.

-Do you assist with in house legal departments?
+Do you assist with in house legal departments and local authorities?

 Yes.
 We have regular dealings with in house legal departments across the UK.
-Most of them do not sign up as members and use us for the supply of locums or contractors on an ad hoc basis.
-We also get permanent roles in and we have worked with organisations as diverse as oil companies and government departments over the years.
+Most of them use us for the supply of locums or contractors on an ad hoc basis via our Locum and Interim Lawyer service – www.interimlawyers.co.uk.
+We also get permanent roles in and we have worked with organisations as diverse as oil & gas companies and government departments over the years.

 Do you deal with large city firms?

 Not really.
-We would love to, but they always seem to want to give out £000s to very large recruitment agencies in order to fulfill their vacancies!
-We used to have a go at their legal jobs, which on the whole get passed out to about 15 difference agencies, but soon realised it was more trouble than it is worth.
-Ten-Percent Legal Recruitment has traditionally stuck to the small-medium sized practices.
-Over the years we have been involved with a lot of Legal 500 firms.
+We would love to, but they always seem to want to give £000s to very large recruitment agencies in order to fulfill their vacancies!
+Ten-Percent Legal Recruitment has traditionally worked with the small-medium sized solicitors’ practices, although we have worked with some giant law firms and in house companies in the past (see our client page for details).
+Over the years we have been involved with a large number of Tier 1 and 2 Legal 500 firms.

 Do you assist with moves overseas?

-Yes, although we are not specialists in the area.
+Yes.
 We have worked with law firms in offshore locations before such as Bermuda and the Cayman Islands.
-As we expand our services it is hoped at some stage to establish an Australian Ten-Percent as well as offices in China, France and Germany.
+We will not work with any law firms anywhere in the world (particularly the Middle East) who are unwilling to provide evidence of a equal opportunity policy that is applied in practice (its not every day you are contacted to recruit a white male solicitor aged 26-36 years old!).
+As we expand our services it is hoped at some stage to establish an Australian version of our company to service the same sectors there, as well as offices in China, France and Germany.
 We do not tend to work in the opposite direction – UK firms tend to go for UK solicitors or lawyers from overseas with UK experience.
+Australian and New Zealand lawyers in particular are always very surprised to hear this..

 Do you really donate 10% of your profits to charity?

 Yes.
-In our first year we donated £500 to a local childrens hospice.
-This was more than 10%.
-In our second year we donated around £1,800 and by our fifth year of trading we had donated about £15,000 to charitable causes.
-We established a charitable trust called the Ten-Percent Foundation in 2002 and this has two external trustees and one internal.
+In our first year (2000-2001) we donated £500 to a local childrens’ hospice in Leicestershire.
+This was more than 10% of our profits!
+Since then we have gone on to donate more than £150,000 to charity.
+We established a charitable trust called the Ten-Percent Foundation in 2002 and all our donation is distributed via this trust.
 The trust has a number of aims which include supporting small charitable causes with either a link to our local areas, the legal profession or to alleviate poverty in the third world.
 Our employees are encouraged to spend time on community related projects which in the past have included dry-stone walling on a local nature reserve.
-Between 2008 and 2010 we postponed payments to the charitable trust, but the company is committed to ensuring that monies are paid over when it is economically viable to do so.
-Our donations will continue from the 2010-2011 tax year onwards.
+Full details of our donations can be found on our Charity page.

 I have a service I wish to advertise to lawyers – can you assist?